sandialabs/coek/lib/libcoek/doc/components_indexed.rst

 .. warning::

-    Associative arrays are currently only defined with configuring COEK using the ``with_compact`` build option.
+    Associative arrays are currently only defined with configuring Coek using the ``with_compact`` build option.
 This is likely to be the default build mode in the future, so these capabilities are not documented separately.